- Find a Trail

 The Chandler Bikeway is a jewel tucked nicely into a Burbank neighborhood.
-The bikeway begins as a well-maintained corridor that runs in the median between the lanes of traffic on Chandler Boulevard.
-The trail sits on top of the old Burbank Branch of the Southern Pacific Transportation Company Railroad.
-While this section of the trail is uniquely situated in between traffic lanes, it is surprisingly beautiful, with extensive landscaping including a wide array of trees, shrubs and flower beds dotting the grounds surrounding the trail.
-A varied group of users make use of the bikeway and the trail is well-marked with separate bicycle and pedestrian lanes painted on the pavement.
+The bikeway begins as a well-maintained corridor that runs in the median between lanes of traffic on Chandler Boulevard.
+Like the popular Orange Line Bike Path to the west, the trail sits on top of the Southern Pacific's old Burbank Branch.
+The route through Burbank is surprisingly beautiful, with a wide array of trees, shrubs and flowerbeds dotting the grounds surrounding the trail.
+A varied group of users make use of the bikeway, and the trail is well-marked with separate bicycle and pedestrian lanes painted on the pavement.

 The first two miles are defined by the quaint and tidy neighborhood that it passes through.
 The area is made up of unique homes, some with very bright and vibrant paint jobs that remind you that you are in sunny Southern California.
-The abundance of orange and lemon trees in residents yards also make for a wonderful sight in the winter.
-Another treat along this section are the two sculptures that appear along the trail.
+The abundance of orange and lemon trees in residents' yards also make for a wonderful sight in the winter.
+Another treat along this section are two trailside sculptures.

-To reach the eastern trailhead from Interstate 5, take the West Burbank Boulevard exit and take a left onto West Burbank Blvd.
-After just three-tenths of a mile take a left onto Victory Boulevard.
+To reach the eastern trailhead from Interstate 5, take the West Burbank Boulevard exit and take a left onto West Burbank Boulevard.
+After just 0.3 mile take a left onto Victory Boulevard.
 Another short quarter-mile and you take a right onto West Chandler Boulevard.
-The trailhead is again a quarter-mile up Chandler Blvd. with on-street parking.
+The trailhead is again a quarter-mile up Chandler Boulevard with on-street parking.

-Too reach the western trailhead from I-5, take the West Burbank Boulevard exit and take a left onto West Burbank Blvd.
+To reach the western trailhead from I-5, take the West Burbank Boulevard exit and take a left onto West Burbank Boulevard.
 After 3.2 miles, take a left onto Vineland Avenue.
 The trailhead is just a quarter-mile away on the left at the intersection with Chandler Boulevard.
-Parking is on street.
+Parking is on-street.
+The western trailhead is also just a block away via bike lane or sidewalk from the North Hollywood Metro station on the city's Red Line.